mperry-dev/TournaMaths/README.md

 terraform fmt infrastructure/*.tf
 ```

 There is also a Github CI job to lint and print the plan for Terraform, and a pre-commit hook to lint the Terraform.
-The pre-commit hook requires Google Java Format to be setup as above.

 You don't need to do anything beyond installing Terraform to be able to run Terraform linting.